This year you'll continue to learn about careers in tutor time, PSHE and in your classrooms during your learning.

 A few pointers on where to start:

-Careers aspirations and ideas
+Careers ideas to explore

-What are your interests and the skills you enjoy using?
+The skills you enjoy using?

 Abilities, learning style and predicted grades.

-1, Careers Aspirations and Ideas
+1, Careers Ideas to Explore

 Labour Market Information can give you all the information you’ll need regarding the working hours, salary details, the growth of a job sector and in what regions of the UK.
 This can help you plan a career to ensure you are entering an industry where there will be jobs on completion of training.
 Some sectors are in demand, bear that in mind.